Mariano Díaz

 Shortly after making his debut for Badalona in 2011, Mariano joined Real Madrid, where he played in the C-team and then the reserves, where he was top scorer in the 2015–16 Segunda División B. He then began playing with the first team, and was part of their squad that won La Liga, the UEFA Champions League and the FIFA Club World Cup in 2016–17.
-He was subsequently signed by Ligue 1 club Olympique Lyonnais but returned to Madrid one year later.
+He was subsequently signed by Ligue 1 club Olympique Lyonnais, but returned to Madrid one year later, spending the next five seasons with Los Blancos before joining Sevilla for a single season in 2023.

-Mariano was born in Spain to a Spanish father and a mother from the Dominican Republic.
-He played and scored in a friendly match for the Dominican Republic national team in 2013.
-He then retired from the Dominican Republic team in the hopes of representing Spain.

 Club career

 Early career

-Born in Premià de Mar, Barcelona, Spain, Mariano began his youth career with local side RCD Espanyol, and appeared for lowly CE Premià and Fundació Sánchez Llibre.
+Born in Premià de Mar, Barcelona, Catalonia, Mariano began his youth career with local side RCD Espanyol, and appeared for lowly CE Premià and Fundació Sánchez Llibre.
 In 2009, he joined CF Badalona, and made his senior debut on 21 August 2011, replacing Iñaki Goikoetxea for the final 21 minutes of a 1–0 loss at CD Teruel in the Segunda División B season; he made two more appearances off the bench.
-On the 31st, he made his first start, playing the entirety of a 3–1 loss at RB Linense in the season's Copa del Rey, scoring his team's consolation.
+On the 31st, he made his first start, playing the entirety of a 3–1 loss at RB Linense in that season's Copa del Rey, scoring his team's consolation.